Child abuse hotline suffers horrendous wait times

-We reported on a story earlier this year when South Australia’s Child Protection Minister Susan Close declared that Abandoned Calls on a child abuse hotline was not really a concern as “most callers would call back anyway” in what can only be described as a stunning response.
+We reported on a story earlier this year when South Australia’s Child Protection Minister Susan Close declared that, in what can only be described as a stunning response, Abandoned Calls on a child abuse hotline was not really a concern as “most callers would call back anyway”

 Well, the Adelaide Advertiser is today reporting that the Average Wait time to get through to Families SA call centre has now blown out to more than an hour!